Planning a Black Tie wedding

 However, when I take photos of black tie weddings I am always struck by how much a sea of black suits absolutely sucks the colour out of an image.
 Y’see, kitting your bridal party out in good old classic black can create quite a stark image - black isn’t even technically recognised as a colour on the colour chart.
 Black hole anyone?

 An accompanying conundrum is the popular tendency to pair black tie with crisp, clean white.
 White flowers, white accessories, black white black white black white.
 Don’t forget that someone dresses in black tie for a wedding will be standing next to someone likely in a big white dress, so there’s an immediate contrast.
+Give some thought to your surroundings!

 But Sally, what does this all mean, I hear you ask?
 Well, as ever, I would encourage you tuxedo lovers to invest in some colour for your wedding day.
 By all means, keep the crisp whites, but also consider injecting even just a teeny weeny bit of colour to bring your photos to life.
 I can’t overstate how much some colour will *transform* your wedding photos, lifting the image as a whole and ensuring your images don’t look like just a whole bunch of black.